Sounak-131/AnomalyGPT/README.md

 Unlike traditional anomaly detectors that rely on handcrafted features or dense patch comparisons, AnomalyGPT leverages the strengths of Large Language Models (LLMs) to generate natural language justifications and detailed pixel-level anomaly maps.

-The given contents would guide you on replicating the model on your operating system or the Virtual Machine from Google Cloud Console.
+This repository contains:
+- Setting up the Virtual Machine on Google Cloud Console (recommended if your OS RAM is less than 32 GB)
+- Reproduced evaluation pipelines for MVTec-AD and VisA datasets
+- Benchmarking procedure for zero-, one-, and two-shot settings

 ## Getting Started

-- ✅ Easy to use
-- ⚡ Fast performance
-- 🌐 Supports multiple news sources
-- 📦 Outputs data in structured format
+### Virtual Machine Setup
+fenvjlesbvrf

-## Demo
+## Demonstration